-In Antioch, 6,233 households (or 18.5 percent of total households) make less than 30 percent of AMI and are considered extremely low income.5 This is a higher percentage of households than that of the region or Contra Costa County (see Figure 2-2349).
+In Antioch, 6,233 households (or 18.5 percent of total households) make less than 30 percent of AMI and are considered extremely low income.
+This is a higher percentage of households than that of the region or Contra Costa County (see Figure 2-2325).
 In Contra Costa County, 30 percent AMI is the equivalent to the annual income of \$34,850 for a family of four.
 Many households with multiple wage earners - including food service workers, full-time students, teachers, farmworkers, and healthcare professionals - can fall into lower AMI categories due to relatively stagnant wages in many industries.
-HCD's guidance notes that instead of using U.S. Census data to calculate the percentage of the very low-income RHNA obligation that qualifies for extremely low-income households, local jurisdictions can presume that 50 percent of their RHNA obligation for very low-income households is 792, which means 396 units, roughly half, are required to serve the needs of extremely low-income persons.
+HCD's guidance notes that instead of using U.S. Census data to calculate the percentage of the very low-income RHNA obligation that qualifies for extremely low-income households, local jurisdictions can presume that 50 percent of their RHNA obligation for very low-income households qualifies for extremely low-income households.
+In Antioch, the RHNA obligation for very low-income households is 792, which means 396 units, roughly half, are required to serve the needs of extremely low-income persons.

-As discussed above beneath Figure 2-10, ELI households in the City of Antioch are disproportionately affected by cost burden.
-Whereas ELI households comprise just 18.5 percent of total households in the city (see Figure 2-23 below), 77 percent of ELI households experience severe cost burden.
+As discussed above beneath Figure 2-10under Housing Costs and Cost Burden, ELI households in the City of Antioch are disproportionately affected by cost burden.
+Whereas ELI households comprise just 18.5 percent of total households in the city (see Figure 2-2325 below), 77 percent of ELI households experience severe cost burden.
 This indicates 77 percent of households earning less than 30 percent of AMI in the city are spending more than 50 percent of their incomes on housing.
-Additionally, according to Figure 2-9 above, most ELI households are
+Additionally, according to Figure 2-9 Household Income Level by Tenure above, most ELI households are also renter occupied households, which also disproportionately experience cost burden in the city compared to those that own.
+Because of this, these households are especially vulnerable to risks of displacement, homelessness, and overcrowding.

-5 Income groups are based on HUD calculations for Area Median Income (AMI).
+&lt;sup>5 Income groups are based on HUD calculations for Area Median Income (AMI).
 HUD calculates the AMI for different metropolitan areas, and the nine county Bay Area includes the following metropolitan areas: Napa Metro Area (Napa County), Oakland-Fremont Metro Area (Alameda and Contra Costa Counties), San Francisco Metro Area (Marin, San Francisco, and San Mateo Counties), San Jose-Sunnyvale-Santa Clara Metro Area (Santa Clara County), Santa Rosa Metro Area (Sonoma County), and Vallejo-Fairfield Metro Area (Solano County).
 The AMI levels in this chart are based on the HUD metro area where this jurisdiction is located.
 Households making between 80 and 120 percent of the AMI are moderate-income, those making 50 to 80 percent are low-income, those making 30 to 50 percent are very low-income, and those making less than 30 percent are extremely low-income (adjusted for household size).